uio-library/bibrex/README.md

 * Login to [Ex Libris Developer Network](https://developers.exlibrisgroup.com/account/) using your institutional account.
 * Go to "Manage API Keys" under "Build / My APIs".
 * Add a new API key, give it a descriptive name and add the following permissions:
-  * Bibs - Production - Read/write (necessary to administrate loans)
+  * Bibs - Production - Read/write (necessary to administrate loans in Alma, optional)
   * Users - Production - Read-only
   * Configuration - Production - Read-only